Book Three / 7

 Over the years, with both sides engaged in the background work of developing their cases, counsel for Anders and Mackey had brought numerous motions to dismiss the death penalty against their clients.
 In turn, the prosecutor had defended the government against their demands.
-He had also filed his own motions whenever he met a defendant’s persistent roadblock against his efforts to move the prosecution forward.
+He had also filed his own motions whenever he perceived a roadblock against his efforts to move the prosecution forward.

 Prosecution for capital murder is considered by all to be — true to its name — deadly serious.
 Nevertheless, at times it can seem as though the parties are engaged in a medieval game of chess, each defendant aware that if he loses the match then the king will have his head.
 They plan and plot, advance and retreat, and as their strategies develop, the years pass.

-The Court plays its own role, keeping track of time, imposing process and structure, and balancing the often competing demands of fairness and function.
+The court plays its own role, keeping track of time, imposing process and structure, and balancing demands of fairness and function.
 The judge and I methodically moved the cases forward like two oxen yoked to a plough, our heads lowered, plodding one heavy leg after another.

 The judge was always mindful of the way a particular act, or failure to act, might appear appropriate at the time, but years later be seen as having produced a critical error.
 Even a minor mistake can cause another, and then another, the sum compounding like interest on a credit card debt, each new total mounting unobserved at the bottom of monthly statements tossed before opened.
 Over time the errors accumulate, and a reviewing court may return the case to the trial court for correction.
 Sometimes that correction means a new trial.
-No one involved in our cases would want to start over.
+No one involved in these two cases would want to start over.